Dudecake/fedora-silverblue-config/README.md

 # Fedora Silverblue Config

-This repo contains the custom Silverblue configuration for Get There.
+This repo contains the custom Silverblue configuration.